ITC Consultant Travel Expense Policy

 This travel policy applies to all U.S and International Consultants that travel on business for SAE ITC.
 The document establishes procedures for Consultants to follow when business travel occurs.
 SAE ITC will reimburse Consultants for reasonable expenses incurred while traveling on business for SAE ITC.

 SAE ITC permits choices in booking travel arrangements including air, hotel and car.
 Such choices include the following three options:

 - Direct with an airline, hotel or car rental agency

 - Via any internet travel site.

-Consultants are to book the lowest logical coach class airfare at the time of reservation for domestic or international flights.
+Consultants are to book the lowest logical coach or economy class airfare at the time of reservation for domestic or international flights.
 Consultant should try booking air travel well enough in advance to obtain a reasonably priced airfare.
+If advance approval is obtained, the Consultant can use an alternate mode of transportation and expenses incurred while in transit may be reimbursable but may not exceed what the cost of airfare would have been.
 Any special discount airfares with cancellation penalties must be approved by SAE ITC prior to their purchase.

 Driving Destinations (Private Automobile/Rental Car)

 SAE ITC normally requires Consultants to drive to business appointments that involve shorter distances.
 However, before making the final decision to drive, travelers should select the least expensive cost to SAE ITC after calculating the fly versus drive expenses, along with costs for car, hotel, parking, and any other potential expenses.